Anxiety Therapy in Los Angeles

 Here's what's important: Anxiety is your nervous system's way of trying to protect you, even when that protection has become overactive.
 Understanding where your anxiety comes from and how it has kept you safe in the past can help us work together to address it in a way that makes sense for your unique experiences.

 Anxiety is maintained by the connection between your thoughts, emotions, and behaviors.
-When you have an anxious thought, it creates uncomfortable feelings, which lead to behaviors that provide short-term relief but keep anxiety going long-term.
-We use evidence-based methods to break this cycle and build practical skills so anxiety doesn't control your decisions or take over your day.
+Anxious thoughts create uncomfortable feelings, which lead to behaviors like avoidance or reassurance-seeking that provide short-term relief but keep anxiety going long-term.
+We use evidence-based methods to break this cycle.

 COGNITIVE BEHAVIORAL THERAPYCBT focuses on the connection between your thoughts, emotions, and behaviors.
 When you have an anxious thought like "What if I embarrass myself?", it creates uncomfortable feelings and leads to behaviors like avoidance or reassurance-seeking that provide short-term relief but keep anxiety going long-term.
 Together, we identify these patterns and build practical skills so anxious thoughts don't control your decisions.
 Most people notice improvement within 10-20 sessions.